quicwg/base-drafts/draft-ietf-quic-transport.md

 immediately during the connection attempt and cannot be used in subsequent connection attempts.

-A client SHOULD NOT reuse a NEW_TOKEN token for different connection attempts.
-Reusing a token allows connections to be linked by entities on the network path;
+A client SHOULD NOT reuse a token from a NEW_TOKEN frame for different connection attempts.
+Reusing a token allows connections to be linked by entities on the network path; see {{migration-linkability}}.
-see {{migration-linkability}}.

 Clients might receive multiple tokens on a single connection.
 Aside from preventing linkability, any token can be used in any connection attempt.
-Servers can send additional tokens to either enable address validation for multiple connection attempts or to replace older tokens that might become invalid.
+Servers can send additional tokens to either enable address validation for multiple connection attempts or replace older tokens that might become invalid.
 For a client, this ambiguity means that sending the most recent unused token is most likely to be effective.
-Though saving and using older tokens has no negative consequences, clients can regard older tokens as being less likely be useful to the server for address validation.
+Though saving and using older tokens have no negative consequences, clients can regard older tokens as being less likely to be useful to the server for address validation.

 When a server receives an Initial packet with an address validation token, it MUST attempt to validate the token, unless it has already completed address validation.
-If the token is invalid then the server SHOULD proceed as if the client did not have a validated address, including potentially sending a Retry.
-Tokens provided with NEW_TOKEN frames and Retry packets can be distinguished by servers (see {{token-differentiation}}), and the latter validated more strictly.
+If the token is invalid, then the server SHOULD proceed as if the client did not have a validated address, including potentially sending a Retry.
+Tokens provided with NEW_TOKEN frames and Retry packets can be distinguished by servers (see {{token-differentiation}}), and the latter can be validated more strictly.
 If the validation succeeds, the server SHOULD then allow the handshake to proceed.

 Note: